Don't Fear High Speed Hard Metal

 Tool Issues

 When to replace a tool depends on the user’s requirements.
 Generally, cutter failure can be seen with the naked eye.
 A simple way to check is to look at the tip of the tool while the tool is in the cut.
-When the cutter is worn the increased articleHardMetalFig7force and heat is evident in a red glow at the tip of the cutter.
+When the cutter is worn the increased force and heat is evident in a red glow at the tip of the cutter.
 Turning off the light on the machine tool aids in seeing the glow (Figure 7).
 The red glow begins slowly and usually appears in corners or areas where more material is being removed.
 When there is a prominent, continuous red glow the tool is usually pulled and replaced.
 The red glow can also indicate problem areas in the part where there is improper programming.

 Consistent tooling is also important to making the process predicable.
 It is very important to consider the tolerances of the tools.
 To get proper fit in tool holders, including shrink-fit tool holders, the tolerance on the tool shank should be -0.0001” to – 0.0002” of the nominal diameter.
 This ensures compatibility, consistency, and better surface contact with tool holders.
 Industry standard tolerances are up to -0.0005”.
 This leads to runout in the holder and improper fit.
 In addition, the roundness of the shank should be held to at least ±0.000025″.